 The Roskear Shaft Site in my opinion is one of the most interesting in Cornwall.
 It is such a shame that the buildings have been so needlessly destroyed.
 This area is an important part of Cornish Heritage and it should have been preserved and protected years ago.

 The site has a long history of mining dating back to the early 1800’s when South Roskear Mine worked the sett.
-The mine closed in 1853 but was reopened as Roskear Mine in 1863, the reworking failed and the mine closed three years later.
+The mine closed during 1853 but was reopened as Roskear Mine in 1863.
+The reworking failed and the mine closed three years later.

 In 1869 William Bennett Leased part of the site in order to build his planned Fuse Works.
 The main factory was on the site of the old Lidl Store at Roskear Terrace, offices and workshops were on the other side of the road on the Roskear site.
-The fuse factory was closed in the early 1920’s, the land and buildings were purchased by the New Dolcoath Company in 1923.
+The fuse factory was closed during the early 1920’s.
+The land and buildings were purchased by the New Dolcoath Company in 1923.

 Roskear Shaft was begun by the Dolcoath Company in 1923.
 After the closure of Dolcoath Mine in 1921, this was planned to be the focus of the New Dolcoath Mine.
 The circular, brick-lined, shaft was sunk by shaft sinkers from South Wales.
 This eventually reached 2000 feet deep by late 1926.